 After putting the first screw in the wall, use your hand level to ensure everything is still level.
 This is the last opportunity you’ll have to make adjustments.

-If you’ve got an annoying friend like me that will point out when things are crooked, you won’t give them a reason to complain.
+If you’ve got an annoying friend like me who will point out when things are crooked, you won’t give them a reason to complain.

 5. Add Endcaps and Accessory Hooks